(Published on Mar 10, 2009)

-Yet in the past few months, as I experienced higher consciousness from running my blog and immersing myself in personal development materials, the fear-based attitude I had toward money dissipated.
-This is especially so after coming to new revelations about my own attachments with material goods and shedding those attachments away.
-Money started having lesser and lesser hold over my thoughts and behaviors.
+Yet in the past few months, as I experienced higher consciousness from running my blog and immersing myself in personal development materials, the fear-based attitude I had towards money dissipated.
+This is especially so after coming to new revelations about my own attachment with material goods and shedding those attachments away.
+Money started having lesser hold over my thoughts and behavior.
 I realized that I didn’t need as much money as I thought to sustain myself (along with my family).

-At the same time, things on my personal development front are taking off, in a way I didn’t anticipate.
-Over the past few months, I have been continually receiving feedback on my work from readers mail, other blogs and forums.
+At the same time, things in my business are taking off, in a way I didn’t anticipate.
+Over the past few months, I have been continually receiving positive feedback from readers’ mail, other blogs, and forums.
 The kind of impact and value people are getting is really incredible, to say the least.
-Changes range from habit changes (waking early, quitting coke, removing time-wasters in their lives), learning to develop self-love, dealing with setbacks, finding real meaning in life, to even making life-altering decisions such as quitting their jobs to pursue their passion.
-All of these just added a whole new level of depth to what I’m doing here.
-Compare this with what I would be achieving instead in a corporate job — the latter just felt hollow to me.
+Changes range from habit changes (waking early, quitting coke, removing time-wasters), developing self-love, dealing with setbacks, finding real meaning in life, to even making life-altering decisions such as quitting their jobs to pursue their passion.
+All of these just added a whole new depth to what I’m doing here.
+Compare this with what I would be achieving in a corporate job — the latter just felt hollow to me.

-All in all, after thinking about everything thoroughly, it seems very, very possible to make everything work out within my desired time frame.
+All in all, after thinking about everything thoroughly, it seems very, very possible that I can make everything work out within my desired time frame.

-Given that, I’ve decided.
-I’m not going to return to corporate work.
+Given that, I have decided.
+I’m not going to return to corporate work. :)

-I’m going to continue working on my personal development business full time, including blogging, coaching and branching out into speaking as I mentioned in the previous update.
-If you want to engage me, feel free to reach me via my contact page.
+I’m going to continue working on my personal development business full time, including blogging, coaching, and branching out into speaking as I mentioned previously.
+If you want to engage me, please reach me via my contact page.

-While there’s much to be done before the whole foundations of this new career will be laid down, it’s not daunting me at all.
+While there is much to be done before the whole foundations of this new career will be laid down, this is not daunting me at all.
 As I always advocate, when the passion is there, nothing else matters.
 I love all of what I’m doing so much that I want to do this every hour, every minute, every second of the day.
-Every day, I simply loathe going to sleep because it takes me from whatever I’m doing.
+Every day, I simply loathe going to sleep because it takes me away from what I’m doing.
 I know that I will be pursuing my purpose every day, for the rest of my life.
 I’m going to do whatever it takes to make everything work out!

-Thanks to everyone who has been checking in on me regarding my plans!
-All of you touch me on a personal level and I’m very glad to be on this journey with all of you.
+Thanks to everyone who has been checking in regarding my plans!
+All of you touch me on a personal level and I’m very glad to be on this journey with you. :D

-For everyone who has emailed me in the past week, thanks for your mail and I’ll be getting to it in the next couple of days.
+To everyone who has emailed me in the past week, thanks for your email and I’ll be getting to it in the next couple of days.